lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 For the DP0.3 simulation, only moving objects were simulated, and only catalogs were created (there are no images).
 The DP0.3 simulation is entirely independent of and separate from the DP0.2 simulation.
-DP0.3 is a hybrid catalog that contains both real and simulated Solar System objects (asteroids, near-Earth objects, Trojans, trans-Neptunian objects, and even a simulated spaceship... but no comets, major planets, or the Moon).
+DP0.3 is a hybrid catalog that contains both real and simulated Solar System objects (asteroids, near-Earth objects, Trojans, trans-Neptunian objects, comets, and even a few spaceships... but no major planets).
 See :ref:`DP0-3-Data-Products-Introduction` for more information about how the hybrid catalog was created.

-Note that there are actually two distinct catalog products in the DP0.3 - one is for the 1-year simulation, and the other - for the 10-year simulation.
+For DP0.3 there are two catalogs, one is representative of the Solar System data products after one year of the LSST, and the other after 10 years (``dp03_catalogs_1yr`` and ``dp03_catalogs_10yr``, respectively).
-Here, we will be working with the 10-year simulation, namely ``dp03_catalogs_10yr``.
+This tutorial uses the 10-year simulation.

-Both (1-yr and 10-yr) DP0.3 catalog data contain four tables: ``MPCORB``, ``SSObject``, ``SSSource``, and ``DiaSource``.
+Both DP0.3 catalogs contain four tables: ``MPCORB``, ``SSObject``, ``SSSource``, and ``DiaSource``.
 Their contents are described in the :ref:`DP0-3-Data-Products-DPDD`.
 In Rubin Operations, these tables would be constantly changing, updated every day with the results of the previous night's observations.
-However, for DP0.3, a static 10-year catalog (as well as a 1-year catalog) has been simulated.
+However, for DP0.3, static catalogs have been simulated.

 This tutorial focuses on the first two tables, ``MPCORB`` and ``SSObject``, and :ref:`Tutorials-Examples-DP0-3-Portal-2` will focus on ``SSSource`` and ``DiaSource``.